Health and Wellness Center

 It is estimated that the new center will receive 14,710 primary health care visits per year.
 The increase in capacity and collaboration is expected to directly impact an average of 4,695 residents per year.

 In addition to the large aging population, adults with disabilities make up 10 percent of Clear Creek County and Gilpin County populations.
 The new center will provide local health services for the well-being of those residents with specific health care needs.

 These are by appointment only.
-You can set up and appointment by calling 303-670-7528.
+You can set up and appointment by calling 303-670-7528 or by clicking here.
 The Clinic can check oxygen levels, temperature, blood pressure, and more!

 The Special Supplemental Nutrition Program for Women, Infants and Children (WIC)

 This program is for mothers and infants.
 It takes place on Tuesdays and Thursdays.
 For more information, contact Donna Prentner at 970-409-6907 or at firstname.lastname@example.org.

 There is no longer PCR testing.
 Rapid tests are available for free at the Health and Wellness Center in Idaho Springs or at the Georgetown Library.
 For more information on COVID-19, click here.

 - To find a COVID-19 testing site near you, click here

 - Order free, at-home rapid tests by clicking here